urda/website/_posts/2010-10-06-simple-c-threading-thread-safety.md

   - Parallel Programming
   - Threading
 ---
 A few days ago I compared and contrasted Asynchronous and Parallel Programming.
-Today I would like to walk you through a very simple threading example in C#, and why the concept of &#8220;thread safety&#8221; is important to know before you start writing parallel applications.
+Today I would like to walk you through a very simple threading example in C#, and why the concept of "thread safety" is important to know before you start writing parallel applications.

 [Since we already know what exactly parallel programming is, and how it is different from asynchronous calls][1] we can go ahead and drill down to some more aspects of parallel programming.
 So here is an application that will start a new thread from the main, and both threads will call the same method: